Nizoramo Zaripova: Career

 Committed to improving the lives of women and girls, Zaripova introduced measures in the 1960s to establish quotas for women to attend university.
-She also pressed for the establishment of secondary schools for girls in rural villages, as well as the founding of a medical college in the Shahrituz District.
+She also pressed for the establishment of secondary schools for girls in rural villages, as well as the founding of a medical college in the Shahritus District.
 Zaripova often toured remote collective farms and inspected the conditions both inside the Tajik SSR and in the other Soviet Republics.
-After one trip to Turkmen SSR, where she noted that each collective there had a woman as vice chair of the collective, she returned and proposed a similar policy for the Tajik SSR.
+After one trip to the Turkmen SSR, where she noted that each collective there had a woman as vice chair of the collective, she returned and proposed a similar policy for the Tajik SSR.
 The policy was adopted and as a result, 480 women were placed in leadership positions.
 She was a member of the Soviet Women's Committee and the attended congresses of the Women's International Democratic Federation.

 In 1966, Zaripova became the Deputy Chair of the Presidium of the Supreme Soviet of the Tajik SSR, serving under chair Makhmadullo Kholov.
-She served as Deputy Chair until 1989, and during this time, between January and February 1984, was the acting chair, effectively the head of state.
+She served as Deputy Chair until 1985, and during this time, between January and February 1984, was the acting chair, effectively the head of state of the Tajik SSR.
 After her retirement, Zaripova continued to be involved in women's issues, working with various NGOs to improve health services and opportunities for women's business and entrepreneurship.
-She was made an honorary member of the Tajik Committee on Women's Affairs.
-She also serves on the Council of Elders.
+She was made an honorary member of the Tajik Committee on Women's Affairs and served on the Council of Elders.

+Her death at the age of 101 was announced on 30 November 2024.